prakashjayy/prakashjayy/README.md

 ## About me 🕴️
-My main area of expertise is in deep learning-Computer vision, At Qure.AI, I focus on developing applications for processing 3D medical data. before this at Fractal.AI, I used to focus on retail and satellite image analytics.
+I specialize primarily in deep learning within the field of computer vision.
+Currently, at Qure.AI, my concentration revolves around crafting solutions for the manipulation of 3D medical data.
+In my prior role at Fractal.AI, my attention was directed towards both retail and satellite image analytics.

 ## Blogs
 The following blogs are written by me on various platforms.